paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-173-energy-security.md

 Subsec. (b)(1).
 Pub.
 L. 113–291, § 901(g)(1)(E), inserted “of Defense for Installations, Energy, and Environment” after “The Assistant Secretary”.

 Subsec. (b)(4).
 Pub.
-L. 113–291, § 901(g)(1)(F), substituted “make recommendations to the Secretary of Defense and Deputy Secretary of Defense and provide guidance to the Secretaries of the military departments” for “provide guidance to, and consult with, the Secretary of Defense, the Deputy Secretary of Defense, the Secretaries of the military departments,”.
+L. 113–291, § 901(g)(1)(F), as amended by Pub.
+L. 114–92, § 1081(b)(2), substituted “make recommendations to the Secretary of Defense and Deputy Secretary of Defense and provide guidance to the Secretaries of the military departments” for “provide guidance to, and consult with, the Secretary of Defense, the Deputy Secretary of Defense, the Secretaries of the military departments,”.

 Subsec. (c).
 Pub.
 L. 113–291, § 901(g)(1)(D), transferred subsec. (e) of [section 138c of this title](./chapter-004-office-of-the-secretary-of-defense.md#section-138c) to subsec. (c) of this section.
 See Codification note above.